ZVR999/Cybersecurity/README.md

 -I'll try and build out this repo so it's easy to understand what I'm doing, why I'm doing it, and how I'm doing it for possible future employers and buddies.

 -There are a few exercises where I placed the VMs on an internal network.
 After sourcing information from Offensive Security's website and LinkedIn Learning; I've changed the network adapters to Nat Network (lol was scared with this that I'd accidentally expose meta to the internet, so I was hesitant to do this)

+--TESTING OUT A NEW LAYOUT AND WILL DOCUMENT THE TRIAL AND ERROR AS I GO